 Explore how GPU-driven AI is enabling personalized medicine, improving population health management, and enhancing patient outcomes.
 Dive deep into the latest AI advancements in genomics, medical imaging, and drug discovery.

-Here is a breakdown of the sessions listed above:
+Here is a breakdown of the sessions listed in the video.

-By: Paul Chang – Professor & Vice Chairman, Department of Radiology, University of Chicago School of Medicine
+Paul Chang, Professor & Vice Chairman, Department of Radiology, University of Chicago School of Medicine

 Get a realistic perspective on how machine learning and artificial intelligence can add value to radiology.
 We’ll review the significant challenges involved in implementing and integrating machine learning/artificial intelligence into radiology’s existing workflow and IT infrastructure.
 We’ll also discuss strategies for preparing the radiology department and IT for machine learning/artificial intelligence.

-By: Tessa Cook – Assistant Professor of Radiology, Penn Medicine
+Tessa Cook, Assistant Professor of Radiology, Penn Medicine

 We’ll talk about how AI can reinvent the workflow for radiology.
 Understanding the current workflow and challenges in radiology is important when developing potential AI solutions, but developers must avoid simply replacing existing workflow steps with AI.
 We’ll discuss how using AI to refashion the workflow could help radiologists and physicians in other diagnostic imaging specialties deliver more effective, personalized, cost-effective, and accessible care to patients.
 We’ll describe challenges specific to patient care in radiology, brainstorm solutions, and describe AI initiatives we’re piloting.

-By: Christopher Hess – Professor and Chair, Radiology & Biomedical Imaging, University of California, San Francisco
+Christopher Hess, Professor and Chair, Radiology & Biomedical Imaging, University of California, San Francisco

 We will outline strategies designed to incorporate emerging artificial intelligence and machine learning into the clinical practice of diagnostic radiology, the primary entry point for imaging in the U.S. healthcare system.
 We’ll discuss the underlying radiology value chain to explain the architecture of existing radiology information management systems for imaging.
 We will highlight the centrality of imaging in guiding patient care to outline the opportunities and barriers to adopting AI and ML in clinical practice, and we’ll explore how AI and ML are poised to transform imaging delivery for certain medical domains to the benefit of patients.